deckhouse/deckhouse/candi/bashible/docs/README.md

 ## Description

 Bashible consists of small bash scripts, that are called `steps`.
-* Each step describes some task, e.g., docker installation, kubelet installation.
+* Each step describes some task, e.g., cri installation, kubelet installation.

 * Steps are executed in the alphabetic order.
 Because of it, they are named with a number prefix, e.g., `010_step_...`.